 National Register and State Register Questionnaire

-It is the responsibility of the sponsors of nominations to submit to the division the necessary forms, photographs, and maps.
-Because nominations are complex technical documents, requiring extensive research, the Division recommends that you hire an experienced nomination preparer to complete a nomination to state and federal standards.
-Nomination preparation requires the ability to describe architectural features, prepare an historical analysis, and closely adhere to rigorous technical instructions; skills which most first time preparers find very difficult to master.
+It is the responsibility of the sponsors of nominations to submit to the division the necessary forms, photographs and maps.
+Because nominations are complex technical documents, requiring extensive research, the division recommends that you hire an experienced nomination preparer to complete a nomination to state and federal standards.
+Nomination preparation requires the ability to describe architectural features, prepare a historical analysis and closely adhere to rigorous technical instructions — skills that most first-time preparers find very difficult to master.
 A list of nomination preparers is available upon request and will be enclosed with our response to this questionnaire.

 Important Financial Information

 If you plan to apply for the tax credits, the Part I-Evaluation of Significance should be completed instead of this questionnaire.

 Part I-Evaluation of Significance forms are available at the links listed below:

 Questions about the National Register or State Register Questionnaire or nomination procedure should be directed to Mary Georgeff.